evanoster/supreme-court-coalition-analysis/index.md

 title: Home
 ---

-# Supreme Court Coalition Analysis2
+# Supreme Court Coalition Analysis

-Welcome2 to my analysis of Supreme Court voting coalitions and judicial behavior patterns!
+Welcome to my analysis of Supreme Court voting coalitions and judicial behavior patterns!
 This site showcases insights and visualizations generated from Python analysis of Supreme Court decisions using Jupyter notebooks.

 ## Project Overview